 What does it mean to have a hyperbody?
 How does it feel?
 And which new interactions with each other open up through our hyperbodies?
-In this collaborative project with Kimberly Lin, I explored possible interactions with the physicality and digitality of our online bodies.
+In this collaborative project with Kimberly Lin, I explored possible interactions between and with the physicality and digitality of our online bodies in three different iterations.

-In a final iteration on hyper-bodies users can visually stream the raw image code of a remote video connection through their own digital body.
-Think of a Matrix-style version of FaceTime.
+In a final iteration on hyper-bodies, the focus was on a multi-user web experience in real-time: participants could visually stream the raw image code of a remote video connection, its digital essence, through their own digital body.
+By making their silhouettes a vessel for remote code, their own digital body became one with it.
+In short: Think of a mind-bending and meditative Matrix-style version of FaceTime.